saiforceone/dirt-cli/README.md

 # run the project
 npm run dirt-dev

+# open the web app in browser: http://localhost:8000
 ```

 If you opted to use the StoryBook option, you may run it from the project directory using